robinmonjo/website/content/resume.md

 **Product Management & Methodology Implementation**

-- Played a pivotal role in product management by maturing the adoption of the <a href="https://basecamp.com/shapeup" target="_blank" rel="noopener noreferrer">Shape Up methodology</a> across the company.
+- Played a pivotal role in product management by maturing the adoption of the Shape Up methodology across the company.
 - Authored and presented numerous <a href="https://basecamp.com/shapeup/1.5-chapter-06" target="_blank" rel="noopener noreferrer">pitches</a>, guiding the product development process and ensuring alignment with business goals.

 **Technical Innovation & COVID-19 Response**

-- Led the rapid development and implementation of virtual event capabilities on the company's platform in response to the COVID-19 pandemic, adding to the company offer virtual events.
+- Led the rapid development and implementation of virtual event capabilities on the company's platform in response to the COVID-19 pandemic, adding to the company offer <a href="https://www.eventmaker.com/en/features/virtual-event/" target="_blank" rel="noopener noreferrer">virtual events</a>.
 - Achieved a significant competitive advantage by becoming the first event tech platform to support virtual events, resulting in substantial customer growth and market traction.
 - Played a pivotal role in driving the company’s recovery and success during the pandemic, directly contributing to the acquisition by a larger group.